nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![SetMarkSequenceDiagram](diagrams/sequence/SetMarkSequenceDiagram.png)

 Below is an example scenario of how the set mark feature behaves at each step:
-* Step 1 - The user executes `set_marks c/CS2113T-F12 \ns/1 a/Midterms m/60` to set the mark of a student for an assessment.
+* Step 1 - The user executes `set_mark c/CS2113T-F12 s/1 a/Midterms m/60` to set the mark of a student for an assessment.
   The `set_mark` command calls the `SetMarkCommand.execute` method.
 * Step 2 - Within `SetMarkCommand.execute`, `ClassList.getClassWithId("CS2113T-F12")` is called to ensure that there
   is an existing class with code `CS2113T-F12`.